-Anthony formed the band with bassist Kevin Trask and drummer Chris Tarka in January 2007.
-This original lineup hit the ground running by playing a bunch of shows at venues like the Red Parrot, the Grog Shop, the Hi-Fi, the Phantasy, the Symposium, Club 87, the Orange Street, Club Khameleon, and Verlie’s Cafe.
-Vickie Verlie described the band as “a pop trio — very ‘60s like, though the singer sounds like Elvis Costello.
-I could hear the Beatles, Tommy James and the Shondells, the Faces, and Tom Petty, but still in their own style.
-A band to watch.”
+Anthony and Kevin formed You’re Among Friends with drummer Chris Tarka in January 2007.
+This original lineup hit the ground running by playing a bunch of shows at venues like the Red Parrot, the Grog Shop, the Hi-Fi, the Phantasy, the Symposium, Club 87, the Orange Street, and Club Khameleon.

 As We Watch the Years Go… was released on July 31, 2016.
-Scene Magazine claimed that these songs “reveal a simple truth about You’re Among Friends: they just enjoy playing music, and want nothing more than for you to sit back and relax.”
+Cleveland Scene claimed that these songs “reveal a simple truth about You’re Among Friends: they just enjoy playing music, and want nothing more than for you to sit back and relax.”
 Eclectic Music Lover called this “a fun and mellow album that makes you think a little bit about life in all its craziness as you’re enjoying the music,” and he went on to say that he hears “touches of Steely Dan, Elvis Costello and The Grateful Dead in their sound, and Anthony’s vocals really channel Randy Newman at times.”
 Small Albums said that the album reminded them of “sprinklers watering the grass on a warm summer morning when you first wake up.”
 Divide and Conquer said that the album “exemplifies the mastery that You’re Among Friends has accumulated and hones in their many years in the business of creating entertaining and meaningful music.”
 D&C also pointed out that the album “is a unique blend of blues, power pop and alternative rock” and that “hints of beach rock and traditional rock ’n’ roll pepper ‘Years Go,’ the album’s opening track.”
 Northern Pirate Radio gave “Building Bridges to Burn” and “The Opposite” some regular airplay.
 The Beard and the Brew, Black Squirrel Radio, Odyssey Radio, and the Music Authority also played tracks from the album.

 One Day You’ll Look Back was released on November 28, 2017.
-Indientry said that the EP is “chock-full of power-pop disguised as bluesy rock,” adding that it “is nothing if not funky.”
+Indientry said that the EP is “chock-full of power pop disguised as bluesy rock,” adding that it “is nothing if not funky.”
 Eclectic Music Lover called it “a nice little EP featuring songs with simple melodies and compelling lyrics that make for a highly pleasurable listen” and said that it “delivers the kind of honest, relatable songs about life and relationships the band does so very well.”
 Powerpopaholic mentioned that the band sounds “a little bit like a really loose version of Steely Dan” and that “the jazzy ‘I’m Happier Now’ and funky wah-wah chords on ‘Back To Work Tomorrow’ are worth exploring.”
 According to Divide and Conquer, “this EP was short, fun and an easy but delightful listen.
 Recommended.”
 D&C went on to say that “‘You Lost Interest First’ is the arguable highlight.
 The song felt somewhere between The Shins and Johnny Cash.
 There’s a pretty wicked guitar solo around the one-minute mark that hits all the right notes.”
 Bucketlist Music Reviews kicked off their review of the EP with the line “if there’s such a thing as a punk rock Randy Newman, I think this is it,” and they went on to say that “One Day You’ll Look Back certainly lives up to the power pop name; this thing is seriously catchy.
 I can’t count the number of times the chorus of ‘I’m Happier Now’ has gone through my head today.”
 Franklee Speaking on 93.3 CFMU has played “I’m Happier Now” and “You Lost Interest First.”
 While playing most of the EP on his show, Joe Wright from Northern Pirate Radio remarked that “‘Back to Work Tomorrow’ is probably my favorite off of the new EP because I love the way the guitar sounds.
 It sounds very psychedelic ’60s, bellbottom-y, kind of hippie style – like there should be lava lamps all around me and whatnot!”
 The 1001 Records for Music Lovers blog included One Day You’ll Look Back on their ‘Best Records of December 2017’ and ‘Best Records of 2017’ lists, and they featured “I’m Happier Now” as part of their ‘Song of the Day’ series.
-According to Divide and Conquer, “this EP was short, fun and an easy but delightful listen.
-Recommended.”
-Bucketlist Music Reviews kicked off their review of the EP with the line “if there’s such a thing as a punk rock Randy Newman, I think this is it,” and they went on to say that “One Day You’ll Look Back certainly lives up to the power-pop name; this thing is seriously catchy.
-I can’t count the number of times the chorus of ‘I’m Happier Now’ has gone through my head today.”
+Best Song Day featured “I’m Happier Now” on their blog.
+Review Rhino called it a “catchy tune with a NYC ’60s pop soul feel that will make you move,” to which Chip Whitson commented that he heard “a touch of the Lovin’ Spoonful” in that song.
+Your Tuesday Afternoon Alternative said that “I’m Happier Now” was the band’s “poppiest work yet.”